3.9.1. Rules for drawing vegetation items

 Correct (borders merge)

-Border of reservoir:
+Border of body of water:

 Correct (borders merge)

-Border of reservoir:
+Border of body of water:

 On the resulting map, the map item borders will be merged: